pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

 questions, comment, contribution on [GitHub](https://github.com/pachyderm/pachyderm){target=_blank}, [Slack](https://www.pachyderm.com/slack/){target=_blank}, or email at <support@pachyderm.io>
-if you want to show off anything nifty you've created!
+if you want to show off anything nifty you have created!